Local News Links:... .........................

 The Royal party, which also included Prime Minister King, were greeted at the train by Mayor Young.
 The program was informal, just to meet a few dignitaries and government officials from the area.

-The couple were so taken by the sight of such a large crowd, the largest in the west so far, that they held up the official program for a half hour while they wandered through the crowd.
+The couple were so taken by the sight of such a large crowd, the largest in the west so far, that they held up the official program for half an hour while they wandered through the crowd.

-The train didn't pull out of Brandon until 11 pm and the city partied through the night at numerous social events that culminated in a dance at the airport.
+The train didn't pull out of Brandon until 11 pm, and the city partied through the night at numerous social events that culminated in a dance at the airport.
 The Winnipeg Free Press wrote:

 "A dance at the Brandon airport and other entertainment features maintained the tempo of the celebrations with most of the adult younger citizens creeping to bed in the early hours of the dawn".